Welcome to today's edition of the Rush 24-7 podcast.

 That's right.

-Just give me a That's right.
+Just give me that.

 Let me brought a white one in, but that's okay.